 The smaller your hiking light is, the easier it’ll be to transport.
 Some of the products I’ve listed above are about the length of a tube of chapstick!
 Pick something that you can drop in your pocket or plop into your backpack without taking up too much space.

 There are people out there who prefer flashlights that are less compact.
 If your hands are larger than average, a tiny, ultralight product may be uncomfortable to hold.
-In this case, something like the Phixton Rechargeable may be the best hiking flashlight for you.

 Most flashlights are pretty simple to operate, but not all products are controlled in the same way.
 The location of the on/off button can be important, depending on what you feel most comfortable using.

 Many people like a side switch on the shaft of the flashlight.
 This is common in most products.

 I have larger hands, so I prefer a tail switch on the butt of the flashlight.
 This feels a bit more natural to me and I can easily activate it with my thumb.